LucasHJin/obsidian-notes/6 - Full Notes/AI/PDL 6 - Random Forests.md

 	- Basically → how often would you be wrong if you randomly guessed class of something in a group (i.e. 1 class = 0, mixed classes = higher)
 	- Want to minimize
 - **Absolute error:** probability that your class guess (output) is wrong when you guess the most common class
+- *Classification tree* → predicts a category (boolean)
+- *Regression tree* → predicts a number
+	- I.e. test score by hours studied
+- *NOTE* → can overfit if there are more leaf nodes than data points (each predicting one value)

 **Random forest:** machine learning algorithm used primarily for classification and regression tasks
 - Build a collection of decision trees and make predictions based on the [[PDL 5 - Experimenting (Ensembling)|ensemble]] of these trees (reduces overfitting, increases accuracy)